near/docs/docs/tokens/token-custody.md

 Make sure to quit the Ledger Live app when interacting with your ledger from the CLI or you'll get an error like `Error: cannot open device with path IOService ..........`

+**To generate public keys via Web App**

+There is a quick web app built to generate mulitple keys from Ledger: https://near-ledger-keygen.glitch.me/

 **To generate public keys**

 1. Make sure [you have npm installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)